11shiyu/3801-hotpot-force/README.md

 1. Download mysql database with version lower than 8 recommen version **5.5.58**
 2. set the username as root and password as 123456
 3. create database called hotpotforce
-4. run all the script files provided
+4. run all the script files in the schema folder